JGarnica22/PSlab/ATACseq_analysis/README.md

 ````

 ### Differential binding affinity analysis
-Differential binding affinity analysis identify
-significantly differentially bound sites between sample groups.
-This will assign a p-value and FDR to each candidate binding site indicating confidence
-that they are differentially bound.
+Differential binding affinity analysis identifies significant differentially bound sites between sample groups.
+This will assign a p-value and FDR to each candidate binding site indicating the confidence that they are differentially bound.

 First of all, before running the differential analysis, we need to tell DiffBind which cell lines fall in which groups based on our sample sheet, then we can perform the analysis.
 ````
 dbadata <- dba.contrast(dbdata, categories =)
 dbdata <- dba.analyze(dbdata)
 ````
-This shows how many sites are identified as being significantly differentially bound (DB) using the default threshold of FDR <= 0.05.
+This shows how many sites are identified as significant differentially bound (DB) using the default threshold of FDR <= 0.05.
-Again, we can perform PCA and Heatmaps with the affinity scores of these differntially bound sites.
+Again, we can perform PCA and Heatmaps with the affinity scores of these differentially bound sites.
 However, these plots are not results in the sense that the analysis is selecting for sites that differ between the two conditions, and hence are expected to form clusters.

 ### Reporting
 Reporting mechanism enables differentially bound sites to be extracted for further processing, such as annotation, motif, and pathway analyses.
 ````
 dbreport <- dba.report(dbdata, th = , fold = )
 ````
 This command returns a GRanges object, appropiate for downstream processing.
-You can filter your report based on FDR threeshold (`th`) and/or foldchange (`fold`).
+You can filter your report based on FDR threeshold (`th`) and/or Fold Change (`fold`).

 # Annotation :name_badge:
 The next steps once we know all the peaks found in our samples and the differentially bound peaks between our conditions is to know where these regions fall on the genome and next to what genes.